livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.3 Parent

-A Parent in the 2WAY system consists of a single parent Attribute connected to one or more child Attributes and/or other Parents.
+A Parent in the 2WAY system consists of a single Parent Attribute connected to one or more child Attributes and/or other Parents.
 This hierarchical structure allows for the organization and management of complex data relationships.
 For example:

 ```json
 {